Tech Made Simple

 Weather Underground screenshot showing a map with the location of weather stations you can choose for your local forecast.

-The interactive weather map on Weather Underground, called the Wundermap, lets you access a variety of weather information, including temperature, wind speed and direction, dew point and humidity, and precipitation.
+The interactive weather map on Weather Underground, the Wundermap, lets you access various weather information, including temperature, wind speed and direction, dew point and humidity, and precipitation.
 You can also toggle on storm tracks, lightning, and active wildfires, among other data.
-You can look at current, past, and future readings as a video showing changes over time.
+You can look at current, past, and future readings as videos showing changes over time.

 Weather Underground: interactive map showing data that you can layer on the map.
 From the Weather Stations data, you see Temperature/Wind selected among Temperature, Dew Point/Humidity and Precipitation.
 At the bottom of the map you can see a play button to show the forecast over time.

-Weather Underground staff produces some weather news stories and videos, plus it pulls content in from The Weather Channel.
+Weather Underground staff produces some weather news stories and videos and pulls content in from The Weather Channel.
 You won’t find the depth that The Weather Channel has, but you will find plenty of stories and videos to keep you up to date.

-If you want to know where your weather data is being collected, or want to use your own weather station, Weather Underground provides the best combination of an easy-to-read forecast with rich weather data and news when you want more information.
+If you want to know where your weather data is being collected or want to use your own weather station, Weather Underground provides the best combination of an easy-to-read forecast with rich weather data and news.

 Re-evaluated weather websites and updated the story on 1/24/2022